 CREATOR/PRODUCER/DIRECTOR

-Manny Monterrey is an acclaimed author and producer with a distinguished track record in socially impactful media.
+Manny Monterrey is an acclaimed author and producer with a distinguished track record in socially impactful media, particularly in the realm of mental health awareness and veteran support.
 He is the visionary creator behind Americanos: Latino Life in the United States (2000), a groundbreaking multimedia initiative supported by TIME-WARNER.
-This landmark
+This landmark project included an HBO award-winning documentary (Sundance Best Cinematography), a best-selling book published by Little, Brown and Company, a Smithsonian-curated photo exhibition, and a Kennedy Center concert broadcast on PBS.

 IN COUNTRY 'THE BATTLE AT HOME'